The Teachings of Kenneth S. Cohen

 Provide a critical 10-20 page review of three qigong books not on the Reading List.

-Document that you have attended at least one semester of college-level instruction in anatomy and physiology (continuing education or dvd courses are generally acceptable).
+Document that you have attended a college-level course in anatomy and physiology (continuing education, online, or dvd courses are generally acceptable).

 Write one 25-75 page Qigong Thesis with a passing grade.
 Subject must be approved by instructor.
 Thesis guidelines will be provided.